mattmotoki/mattmotoki.github.io/_art/thrill-of-the-arts.md

 ## Technical Implementation
-I like minimalist geometric art and was inspired by [Vulfpeck's Thrill of the Arts album art](https://vulfpeck.bandcamp.com/album/thrill-of-the-arts).
-The idea is simple, basically just lines with an increasing vertical offset at 75% between the endpoints.
+I like minimalist geometric art and was inspired by [Vulfpeck's Thrill of the Arts album](https://vulfpeck.bandcamp.com/album/thrill-of-the-arts).
+It's basically just lines with a vertical offset at 75%.
 A related idea is [here](https://mattmotoki.github.io/art/instant-ramen.html).

 ```python